qor/sorting/README.md

 // Ascending mode
 type Category struct {
   gorm.Model
-  sorting.Sorting // this will register a `position` column to model Category, add it with gorm AutoMigrate }
+  sorting.Sorting // this will register a `position` column to model Category, used to save record's order }

 db.Find(&categories)